thisanimus/codeigniter-vite/README.md

 <?= vite_js(); ?>
 ```

+## CSS and JS

+Vite streams from the `/src/main.js` file.
+As long as you write your code there, or import it there, vite will know about it and will stream those changes to the browser.

 ## Gotchas

 Both CodeIgniter and Vite have a special folder called `/public`, but they behave differently.
 I have reconfigured the vite public folder to `vite_public`.